Mentor matter. You matter.

-At MentorCloud, our vision is to ‘build a mentoring planet,’ where hundreds of millions of people around the world can connect to share expertise and to accelerate one another’s professional, academic and personal goals.
+At MentorCloud, our vision is to 'build a mentoring planet,' where hundreds of millions of people around the world can connect to share expertise and accelerate one another's professional, academic, and personal goals.

-We are kicking off 2014 with a Blog Carnival on our favorite topic: mentoring.
-A Blog Carnival is a means to collate the wisdom of the blogosphere on a particular topic, adding to it our team’s perspectives and reflections.
-Think of this as an ‘insightful summary’ of thought-provoking articles from authors who are as passionate as we are about that particular topic.
+We are kicking off 2014 with a Blog Carnival on our favorite topic: Mentoring.
+A Blog Carnival is a means to collate the wisdom of the blogosphere on a particular topic, adding to it our team's perspectives and observations.
+Think of this as an 'insightful summary' of thought-provoking articles from authors who are as passionate as we are about that particular topic.

 MentorCloud's Inaugural Blog Carnival on "Mentoring"

 The issue is not the lack of good mentors.
-The issue is that many potential mentors do not envision themselves in that role.
-As Alfred Edmond Jr. of Black Enterprise comments in his insightful article “Mentorship is Earned, Not Owed,” several mentees might selfishly view the mentorship process as an opportunity to exploit resources and connections, without giving back or paying it forward.
+The point is that many potential mentors do not envision themselves in that character.
+As Alfred Edmond Jr. of Black Enterprise comments in his insightful article "Mentorship is Earned, Not Owed," Several mentees might selfishly view the mentorship process as an opportunity to exploit resources and connections without giving back or paying it forward.

 There are plenty of opportunities for mentees to accelerate this cycle.
 By respecting your potential mentor's time and energy, you establish yourself as a conscientious, worthwhile mentee.
 In Crosby Noricks' article, "How to Lean In to a Mentorship That Works," she outlines five ways to approach a mentor: appeal to their interests, engage them on their turf, ask pointed questions, compliment them, and - when applicable - establish clear timelines and expectations.

-Regardless of how valuable a mentor might be, their skills could always be improved.
-The Stanford Social Innovation Review posted “Seven Habits of Highly Effective Leaders,” a must-read for mentors seeking to enrich and fortify their relationships with their proteges.
-Jennifer Przybylo and Nina Vasan provide a thorough checklist of actions a mentor must consider, including “humanize yourself,” “foster community,” and “make regular appearances.”
-These informal qualities are more valuable, and feasible, with the introduction of social media.
-As angel investor Aaron Pitman comments, finding and keeping up with a mentor has become extremely simple with the inclusion of social media, so relationships have more potential for growth.
+Regardless of how valuable a mentor might be, they can constantly improve their skills.
+The Stanford Social Innovation Review posted "Seven Habits of Highly Effective Leaders," a must-read for mentors seeking to enrich and fortify their relationships with their proteges.
+Jennifer Przybylo and Nina Vasan provide a thorough checklist of actions a mentor must consider, including "humanize yourself," "foster community," and "make regular appearances."
+These informal qualities are more valuable and feasible with the introduction of social media.
+As angel investor, Aaron Pitman comments, finding and keeping up with a mentor has become extremely simple with the inclusion of social media, so relationships have more potential for growth.

 Like with any relationship, though, be sure to seriously consider your mental and emotional state before engaging in a mentorship.
 In her article, "Revisiting Some Basics: For Mentors," Dr. Linda Phillips-Jones compiled some preliminary considerations for anyone interested in mentoring.
 She advises professionals to evaluate themselves, their workloads, their motivations, and their potential benefit to a mentee before agreeing to bring someone under their wing.

-Of course, mentors aren’t perfect, and mentees shouldn’t aspire to walk directly in their leaders’ footsteps.
-In fact, the failures of a mentor can be just as enlightening as outlining their successes.
-Regi Campbell, an experienced CEO and entrepreneur, astutely described the “Six Reasons Mentors Tell ‘Failure’ Stories.”
+Of course, mentors aren't perfect, and mentees shouldn't aspire to walk directly in their leaders' footsteps.
+The failures of a mentor can be just as enlightening as outlining their successes.
+Regi Campbell, an experienced CEO, and entrepreneur, astutely described the "Six Reasons Mentors Tell 'Failure' Stories."
 Campbell breaks down how failures can make a mentor seem human.
-“If you’re a mentor, open up.
+"If you're a mentor, open up.
 Loosen up.
-True strength is revealed in vulnerability, so tell your mentees where you’ve screwed up.
-Let them learn from your mistakes.”
+True strength is revealed in vulnerability, so tell your mentees where you've screwed up.
+Let them learn from your mistakes."

 Different Mentors for Different Needs

-Though mentorship can be a fairly ambiguous concept, there are structured programs that offer mentorship on particular topics.
-The Leeds School of Business (University of Colorado, Boulder) runs a Professional Mentorship Program, which emphasizes academic achievement and career placement.
-In a post on the Leeds blog, Jillian Trubee describes how her mentor’s ongoing support has positively affected her major and career prospects.
+Though mentorship can be a reasonably ambiguous concept, structured programs offer mentorship on particular topics.
+The Leeds School of Business (University of Colorado, Boulder) runs a Professional Mentorship Program, emphasizing academic achievement and career placement.
+In a post on the Leeds blog, Jillian Trubee describes how her mentor's ongoing support has positively affected her major and career prospects.

-The UK’s NIH Research Clinical Academic Training scheme trains nurses, midwives, and allied health professionals with the guide of accomplished subject-matter experts.
-This quasi-academic situation hearkens the question: what’s the difference between a “mentor” and a “teacher”?
+The UK's NIH Research Clinical Academic Training scheme trains nurses, midwives, and allied health professionals to guide accomplished subject-matter experts.
+This quasi-academic situation listens to the question: what's the difference between a "mentor" and a "teacher"?
 As Professor Annie Topping quite thoroughly explains, a mentor can serve many roles at once, including but also exceeding that of a teacher.

-A very important distinction between a mentor and a supervisor is the mentor’s distance from the outcome of his or her mentee’s work.
-In “Mentorship,” Jennifer de Graaf notes that “My mentor understands the industry, knows me personally, and has exactly zero stake in the results of my decisions unlike those other resources.”
-This separation allows the mentor to provide the unbiased, “outsider” perspective on the topics about which mentees seek guidance.
+A fundamental distinction between a mentor and a supervisor is the mentor's distance from the outcome of his or her mentee's work.
+In "Mentorship," Jennifer de Graaf notes that "My mentor understands the industry, knows me personally, and has exactly zero stakes in the results of my decisions, unlike those other resources."
+This separation allows the mentor to provide an unbiased, "outsider" perspective on the topics about which mentees seek guidance.
 That being said, many mentorships evolve naturally and without any formal agreement.